 One of my yoga teachers said this in a class once and I have never forgotten it.
-I recall it often, not just in my daily yoga practise, but in life too.
+I recall it often, not just in my daily yoga practice, but in life too.
 In all the rushing around and getting things done, what did I actually know about myself and why did I even need to know anything about myself?

 Yoga is about so much more than flexibility and strength, it’s about more than breathing and relaxation too but they are a good place to start.